-Asbestos: A mineral fibre that can pollute air or water and cause cancer or asbestosis when inhaled.
+Asbestos: A mineral fiber that can pollute air or water and cause cancer or asbestosis when inhaled.
 EPA has banned or severely restricted its use in manufacturing and construction.

-Asbestos Abatement: Procedures to control fibre release from asbestos-containing materials in a building or to remove them entirely, including removal, encapsulation, repair, enclosure, encasement, and operations and maintenance programs.
+Asbestos Abatement: Procedures to control fiber release from asbestos-containing materials in a building or to remove them entirely, including removal, encapsulation, repair, enclosure, encasement, and operations and maintenance programs.

 Asbestos Assessment: In the asbestos-in-schools program, the evaluation of the physical condition and potential for damage of all friable asbestos containing materials and thermal insulation systems.

-Asbestosis: A disease associated with inhalation of asbestos fibres.
+Asbestosis: A disease associated with inhalation of asbestos fibers.
 The disease makes breathing progressively more difficult and can be fatal.

-Ash: Non-organic, non-flammable substance left over after combustible material has been completely burned.
+Ash: Non-organic, non-flammable substance left over after the combustible material has been completely burned.